-Gingerbread Caramel Candy is a fun and festive twist on classic soft and chewy caramel candy.
-If you’re looking for homemade soft and chewy caramel recipe with no corn syrup, this is the recipe for you and it’s easier to make than you might think!
+Gingerbread caramels are a fun and festive twist on classic soft and chewy caramel candy.
+If you’re looking for a homemade chewy caramel recipe with no corn syrup, this is the recipe for you and it’s easier to make than you might think!

 I have a family member who is absolutely crazy about my homemade soft and chewy caramels.
 (I won’t mention names to protect the innocent, but she’s a certain 15-year-old sugar fiend, lol!).

 My homemade caramel is usually only a special treat for the holidays.
-This year I decided to spice things up with Gingerbread Caramel Candy!
+This year I decided to spice things up with gingerbread caramels!
 This aromatic soft and chewy caramel is warmly spiced with maple-y caramel notes and buttery richness.

-A lot of people have asked me for a homemade soft caramel recipe that doesn’t use corn syrup.
-The reason many caramel recipes use corn syrup is because it helps prevent crystallization.
-In my Gingerbread Caramel Candy I use cream of tartar instead of corn syrup and it works like a charm.
+A lot of people have asked me for a homemade soft caramel recipe with no corn syrup.
+The reason many caramel recipes use corn syrup is because it helps prevent sugar crystallization.
+However, in this gingerbread caramels recipe I use cream of tartar instead of corn syrup and it works like a charm.

 All About Caramel

-Caramel can be a bit tricky to make, so I wanted demystify the process a bit.
-It’s actually not hard to make, it just takes a little practice.
-Before you know it you’ll be making perfect soft and chewy caramel in any flavor you fancy (I suggest Gingerbread Caramel Candy for all the festive feels!).
+Caramel can be a little tricky to make, so I wanted demystify the process a bit.
+It’s actually not hard to make, it just takes some practice.
+Before you know it you’ll be making perfect soft and chewy caramel in any flavor you fancy.
+I suggest this gingerbread version for all the festive feels!

 What is Caramel?